emilyise/Fusions_StJude/README.md

 2) run Fusion.StJude26.sh to execute fusion pipeline
     -uses a custom config file setting slurm as executor and preventing picard bam output from publishing to /results/ among other things (so if you're going to use this as a reference, make sure you understand the config file or write your own!)

 3) prosper!

+## wgs_to_fusion
+In this project, WGS BAM files from St Jude are sorted, converted to fastqs, and then run through the nf-core/sarek pipeline.
+Here's a quick outline of the flow and some of the scripts for reference.

+### BAM to fastq
+Same as above!
+Easy!